Wills, trusts, beneficiaries, and the documents every retiree needs.

 Your will does not control IRAs, 401(k)s, life insurance, or TOD/POD accounts.
 Those pass by beneficiary designation — and whoever is listed gets the money, even if your will says otherwise.
 Divorces, new spouses, and deceased primary beneficiaries create traps.
 Review every beneficiary form every 2–3 years.

 Revocable living trusts avoid probate, keep estates private, and provide continuity if you become incapacitated.
-They don't save taxes for most people (under the $13.99M federal exemption).
+They don't save federal estate taxes for most people because the 2026 federal exemption is $15M per person.
 Irrevocable trusts can provide creditor protection, Medicaid planning, and estate tax avoidance — but you give up control.
 Not everyone needs a trust; most retirees with simple estates do fine with well-drafted beneficiary designations and a solid will.

 When you die, heirs receive your appreciated assets at fair market value on the date of death — erasing the capital gains tax that would have been owed if you sold them yourself.
 This is why "never sell your most appreciated stock" is sometimes good estate advice.